raido/ember-json-serializer-meta/README.md

 });
 ```

-Default implementation of extractMetaQueryResponse will lookup `meta` property.
+Default implementation of extractMetaResponse will lookup `meta` property.

 ```
   {